jow-/nlbwmon/README.md

 <dl>
 <dt>-S /path/to/domain.socket</dt>
 <dd>Path to unix domain socket.
-Default is /var/run/nlbwmon.sock</dd>
+Default is /var/run/nlbwmon.sock.
+This should not be required unless the daemon was instructed to use another socket path for some reason.</dd>

 <dt>-c</dt>
 <dd>Specify a command.
 Current commands are: show, json, csv, list, commit</dd>